 - Application to Graduate

-- Complete the online Graduate Application to Graduate located under the Academics Tab, Commencement Channel, in My Missouri State.
+- Complete the online Apply for Graduation form located under the Student tab, My Graduate College channel, in My Missouri State.

 The Advisor Approved Program of Study is a document that lists the specific courses you will need to complete in order to meet the requirements for your graduate degree.
 The Program of Study needs to be submitted to the Graduate College before 14 credit hours have been completed.